 What is the average cost to landscape a yard?

-It is hard to decipher a ballpark figure when it comes to landscape design.
+It is hard to decipher a ballpark figure when it comes to the average cost to landscape a design as it depends on so many variables, not least the size of the site and materials used.
 On average, you can expect to pay between $2,000 – $30,000 onwards, depending on the size of your yard, the complexity of your design and the quality and durability of your chosen materials.
 Not forgetting the cost of labor.

 If you have a large space, or want an intricately-designed backyard, it is always recommended that you hire a landscape architect.